woct0rdho/SageAttention/README.md

 ## Installation

+**Update:** If you're using ComfyUI, you no longer need to install my SageAttention wheel.
+You can use the SageAttention in comfy-kitchen.

 1. Know how to use pip to install packages in the correct Python environment, see https://github.com/woct0rdho/triton-windows
 2. Install triton-windows
 3. Install a wheel on the release page: https://github.com/woct0rdho/SageAttention/releases